RankingSHAP -- Listwise Feature Attribution Explanations for Ranking Models: Talent Search: A White Box Example

-\header{Importance} Since neither of the exceptions for candidates from specific universities applies and the grades are all within the same grading scheme, following the model definition, we estimate $imp_{\text{rq}}$ to have the highest importance, since by hiding this feature, the ranked list might change a lot, the candidates not meeting the requirements but with high values for the other features suddenly being ranked above candidates meeting the requirements.
-Furthermore, we expect $imp_{\text{uni}}$ to take a not too big but positive value, since a change of university for all candidates causes ambiguity for the evaluation of the grade.
+\header{Importance} Since no exceptions for candidates from biased institutes apply and grades are within the same scheme, we expect $imp_{\text{rq}}$ to be high, as hiding this feature could change the ranking significantly.
+We also expect $imp_{\text{uni}}$ to have a positive but smaller value since a change of university for all candidates causes ambiguity for the evaluation of the grade.

-\header{Evaluation of the feature attributes} In Fig.~\ref{figure:synthetic_bar}, the first bar plot (a) shows the rough expectations on the feature importance (red bars) as well as the attribution values/the selected features (visualized by bars with length 1), that the different approaches output.
-Both \method and \pointwiseShap identify $x_{\text{rq}}$ as the most important feature and assign a positive value to $x_{\text{uni}}$.
-The greedy feature selection approach on the other hand selects none of these features.
+\header{Evaluation of Feature Attributes} Fig.~\ref{figure:synthetic_bar_in_paper}(a) shows attribution values/selected features (bars with length 1).
+Both \method and \pointwiseShap identify $x_{\text{rq}}$ as an important feature and assign a positive value to $x_{\text{uni}}$.
+The greedy feature selection approach only selects the university feature.